Home

 I used Eagle Cad to layout the PCB.
 I supplied a zip of the Gerber files to www.pcbcart.com for the manufacture using 2oz copper.
 I used gerbv to view and check the Gerber files before submitting for manufacture.

 The latest PCB is Rev BLE_Lights_14A and includes a few minor corrections.
-The Gerber and Eagle Cad files (zipped) are here.
+The Eagle Cad files are here.
+The PCB Gerber files are here.
 The parts list (.csv) is here.

-The bypass FET used here can only handle about 4A with the heatsinking provided by this board layout.
+The bypass FET used here can only handle about 4A (~1000W / 240VAC) with the heat sinking provided by this board layout.

 The circuit board is laid out for a GT823E-01 nRF52832 module, but the PCB can be modified to accommodate other small modules.
 See Easy Very Low Power BLE in Arduino – 2022 for some alternative modules.
 Easy Very Low Power BLE in Arduino – 2022 also covers how to program the nRF52832 module.